graphql/graphql-spec/spec/Section 6 -- Execution.md

         - Increment {index}.
       - If {streamDirective} was provided and {index} is greater than or equal to {initialCount}:
-        - Call {ExecuteStreamRecord(label, result, index, fields, innerType, path, asyncRecord, subsequentPayloads)}.
+        - Call {ExecuteStreamField(label, result, index, fields, innerType, path, asyncRecord, subsequentPayloads)}.
         - Let {result} be {initialItems}.
         - Exit while loop.